When Should I Review Our SMS Manual?

 Document the comments from stakeholders, as well as the changes you plan to make.
 Use this information and revise your manual as needed.

-Once you've revised your manual and gotten the necessary approvals, you can distribute.
+Once you've revised your manual and gotten the necessary approvals, you can distribute it.
 Your document management protocols should include a strategy for this.

 Finally, update your training materials to reflect changes to policies and procedures.
 Your training should be as trustworthy as your manual.